gt732/FW-ChatGPT/README.md

 Copy the docker-compose file from the repo and run docker compose up.
 Make sure to modify the env with your openai api key.
-If you want to build the images locally, clone the repo and use the ddocker-compose-dev file.
+If you want to build the images locally, clone the repo and use the docker-compose-dev file.
 ```
 docker compose up
 ```